Remote Software Update

 # For example: grisp2.grisp_io_demo.1.0.0

-Once the package is uploaded it should be visible in any "Device details" page in the package list under the "Software version" pannel.
+Once the package is uploaded, it should be visible on any "Device details" page in the package list under the "Software version" panel.

-The remote update of a device is divided in 3 steps:
+The remote update of a device is divided into three steps:

 - Deploying the update